Table of Content

-Harsher Penalties set to start this month in the UK for using a Mobile Phone when your Engine is on
+Harsher Penalties are set to start this month in the UK for using a Mobile Phone when your Engine is on

-Now with tougher Penalties due to be enforced this Month, drivers will be found breaking the law when they don't even realise they're doing it.
-People seen holding their mobile phone while driving will receive six penalty points and a £200 fine - rather than the former three points and a £100 fine.
+Now with tougher Penalties due to be enforced this month, drivers will be found breaking the law when they don't even realise they're doing it.
+People who were seen holding their mobile phones while driving will receive six penalty points and a £200 fine - rather than the former three points and a £100 fine.